 “Childhood-asthma” occurs before the age of five in a majority of the children.
 If your question is “Can my child diagnosed with asthma cannot do activities or play sports like the other children?”
 The answer is an emphatic “NO” as there are controller medications.
 In fact, some Olympic athletes also have asthma.

-Inhaler corticosteroids which reduce the inflammation and bronchodilators which relax the muscles of the airways keeping them open are the commonly used medications to reduce the frequency of asthma attacks.
+Inhaler corticosteroids which reduce inflammation and bronchodilators which relax the muscles of the airways keeping them open are the commonly used medications to reduce the frequency of asthma attacks.
 Bronchodilators can also reverse most of the asthma cases, which are not severe.
-Nearly 90-95% of the asthma cases can be controlled with medications.
-The remaining 5-10% people are those with severe asthma who do not respond well to the treatment.
+Nearly 90-95% of asthma cases can be controlled with medications.
+The remaining 5-10% of people are those with severe asthma who do not respond well to the treatment.
 If you have allergic asthma, the first thing you should do is to avoid the allergens such as pollen, dust, mites, air pollution, extreme weather conditions, etc. that trigger asthma.
 The attacks can be fatal in severe asthma cases, and when you stop taking medications or do not take them in the right way.
 So, you need to be serious about the condition before it gets serious!
 It is also recommended to regularly monitor your asthma using a peak flow meter.

 Symptoms of asthma can temporarily appear and go away, so it is not definitive that you have asthma.
 Only a doctor can diagnose and say if you have asthma.
 Firstly, a correct diagnosis is essential for proper treatment and helps to dispel the fear of the patient.

 Extreme asthma attacks can be life-threatening, but the key is to control it.
 Although a complete cure of asthma has remained elusive, the symptoms are controllable, and you or your loved ones can lead a normal life.
 If you notice the symptoms of asthma, you should consult a doctor for proper treatment.
 In a nutshell, it is not very serious.
+Visit Manipal for Respiratory allergy treatment in Jaipur today.

 Wash your blankets, sheets, and pillow covers every week in hot water to clean away mites.
 Use a dehumidifier to reduce excess moisture and this helps prevent mold in your living place.